LeBron James and Billie Jean King lead tributes to American journalist Grant Wahl | KRDO

 “Grant made soccer his life’s work, and we are devastated that he and his brilliant writing will no longer be with us.”

-US Soccer praised Wahl’s passion and “belief in the power of the game to advance human rights,” and shared its condolences with Wahl’s wife, Celine Gounder, and his loved ones.
+US Soccer praised Wahl’s passion and “belief in the power of the game to advance human rights,” and shared its condolences with Wahl’s wife and his loved ones.

 Gounder also posted the US Soccer statement on Twitter.